LOS ANGELES - Billy Bob Thornton is back and "badder" than ever.

 Cox said, "Pray to my God and I tell him, like, 'Please forgive me.
 This is Bad Santa, so give me a break.'"

 Bad Santa 2 is one more chance for fans of a very bad Santa to have a happy f**king holiday.
+The movie was released on DVD today, February 21.

 Copyright 2016 KING